nodrogluap/nanostripper/README.md

 minimap2 against the inclusion and exclusion (which overrides) reference FASTA file match criteria, and write the passed reads to ``stripped/my_base_called_nanopore_data_fileX.fast5``.
 For example to include only reads that map to the
 [SARS-CoV-2 genome](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512), but not the [human genome](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.26/)
-(e.g. a chimeric read from errant ligation during nanopre sample prep) at a bare minimum:
+(e.g. a chimeric read from errant ligation during nanopore sample prep) at a bare minimum:

 ```console